 Al-Shabaab militant group has been compared with the Taliban in Afghanistan and Pakistan because of its opinions and beliefs.

 Somalia has been in constant wars for past two past decades since the collapse of the Somali state in January 21, 1991.
-Millions of lives were lost and countless number of people had been internally displaced.
+Millions of lives were lost and a countless number of people had been internally displaced.

 Somalia is the country worst affected by a severe drought that has ravaged large swaths of the Horn of Africa, leaving an estimated 11 million people in need of humanitarian assistance.